abhishek0093/DL_specialization_coursera/README.md

 # Introduction

-I took this course `https://www.coursera.org/specializations/deep-learning` offered by Coursera and this repository contains all my works that I done there.
+I took this course `https://www.coursera.org/specializations/deep-learning` offered by Coursera and this repository contains all the work that I have done there.

-Until or unless stated all the materials are derived from the coursera course page only.
+Until or unless stated all the materials posted in this repository have been derived from the course contents only.